Md-Shabbir-ahamed/Threat-Detection-Response-Using-Microsoft-365-Defender/README.md

 ![image alt](https://github.com/Md-Shabbir-ahamed/Threat-Detection-Response-Using-Microsoft-365-Defender/blob/475f9d1a1575f50e0c61f82b993fc8b4ca46fb2f/Screenshoots/Pic%2013.png)

 * Azure activity data connetors conntected.

+## Conclusion

+This project successfully demonstrates the core capabilities of Microsoft 365 Defender, Azure AD, and Microsoft Sentinel within their respective free tiers.
+It provides a foundational understanding of how these tools integrate for threat detection, response, identity management, and compliance in a simulated enterprise environment.

+## License

+This project is open-source and available under the MIT License.